 9.6.2.4 accessControlObjectDetails

 The accessControlObjectDetails is an optional parameter of an access control rule.
-It specifies a subset of child resource types of the targeted resource to which the access control rule applies.
-If an access control rule includes accessControlObjectDetails, then childResourceType shall be specified.
-An access control rule which does not include any accessControlObjectDetails parameters applies to the child resource types of the target resource.
+It specifies the resource type of targeted resource and a subset of child resource types of the targeted resource to which the access control rule applies.
 The accessControlObjectDetails parameter shall consist of the elements listed in table 9.6.2.4-1.

+For Retrieve, Update, Delete and Discovery operations, one of the resourceType or specialization element, whichever applicable shall be present in accessControlObjectDetails and the CSE shall match the type of resource or specialization of the targeted resource with the value specified in the resourceType or specialization element respectively.
+However, childResourceType element shall not be present in this case.

-Child resource types listed in the childResourceType component are subject of access control for the Create operation only.
-Once a child resource is created, the Access Control Policies assigned directly to it apply.
-The resourceType and specialization element are optional.
-If either the resourceType or specialization element is present in accessControlObjectDetails, the CSE shall match the type of resource or specialization of the targeted resource with the value specified in the resourceType or specialization element.
-Further checking of childResourceType shall be done only if the resourceType or specialization match occurs.
+For Create operation, childResourceType element shall be present in the accessControlObjectDetails.
+If either the resourceType or specialization element is also present in accessControlObjectDetails, the CSE shall match the type of resource or specialization of the targeted resource with the value specified in the resourceType or specialization element.
+Further, checking of childResourceType shall be done only if the resourceType or specialization match occurs.
 However, if the resourceType and specialization elements are not provided, only childResourceType match shall be performed.

 Table 9.6.2.4-1: Types of Parameters in accessControlObjectDetails